contentauth/c2pa-rs/cli/README.md

 ```

 Both the `private_key` and `sign_cert` must be in PEM format.
 The `sign_cert` must contain a PEM certificate chain starting with the end-entity certificate used to sign the claim ending with the intermediate certificate before the root CA certificate.
 See the [sample folder](https://github.com/contentauth/c2patool/tree/main/sample) for example certificates.

+## Release notes

+This section gives a highlight of noteworthy changes

+Refer to the [CHANGELOG](CHANGELOG.md) for detailed Git changes

+## 0.5.0
+_27 March 2023_

+* Added support for many new file formats, see [supported file formats](#supported-file-formats).
+* Manifests and Ingredients can read and write thumbnail and c2pa resource files.
+* Added `-i/--ingredient` option to generate an ingredient report or folder.
+* Changes to Manifest Definition:
+    * `ingredients` now requires JSON Ingredient definitions.
+	* `ingredient_paths` accepts file paths, including JSON Ingredient definitions.
+    * `base_path` no longer supported.
+File paths are relative to the containing JSON file.